 Hello, I bought 30 grams of a six-year-old ginseng on the internet.
 I have a soxhlete and my questions are:

 - How long to extract.
-The recommended 1 hour is a little less compared to a few weeks of lustration.
+The recommended 1 hour is slightly lower compared to a few weeks' lustration.
 Do I know that it's done?

 - Is the extraction yield significantly higher than the yield?

 - How many teaspoon drops or better. should I try my first experience with ginseng?

 Hello and you, Mr. Jindrich!

 The answer to this question will be somewhat longer with your kind remission.
 You can do it yourself - who asks you to know :-).
 In essence, Soxhlet is nothing more than a solvent recycling elution column.
 The extraction time on the column generally depends on four factors:

 - the specific rate of diffusion of the extractant into the solvent

 - the quality of the extractor construction